Oirats: Ejine Mongols

 Mongols who lived along the Ejin River (Ruo Shui) descended from Rabjur, a grandson of Torghut Ayuka Khan from the Volga River.

 In 1698, Rabjur, with his mother, younger sister and 500 people, went to Tibet to pray.
 While they were returning via Beijing in 1704, the Qing ruler, the Kangxi Emperor, let them stay there for some years and later organized a 'khoshuu' for them in a place called Sertei, and made Rabjur the governor.

 In 1716, the Kangxi Emperor sent him and his people to Hami, near the border of Qing China and the Zunghar Khanate, for intelligence-gathering purposes against the Oirats.
 When Rabjur died, his eldest son, Denzen, succeeded him.
 He was afraid of the Zunghar and wanted the Qing government to allow them to move away from the border.
 They were settled in Dalan Uul–Altan.
 When Denzen died in 1740, his son Lubsan Darjaa succeeded him and became Beil.

 In 1753, they were settled on the banks of the Ejin River and the Ejin River Torghut 'khoshuu' was thus formed.

+Culture

 Origins and genetics

-Haplogroup C2*-Star Cluster which was thought to be carried by likely male-line descendants of Genghis Khan and Niruns (original Mongols and descendants of Alan Gua) appears in only 1.6% of Oirats.
+Haplogroup C2*-Star Cluster which was thought to be carried by likely male-line descendants of Genghis Khan and Niruns (original Mongols and descendants of Alan Gua) appears in 1.6% of Oirats.

 The Y-chromosome in 426 individuals mainly from three major tribes of the Kalmyks (the Torghut, Dörbet and Khoshut):